h5netcdf/h5netcdf/README.rst

   ...

 Note, that this iterates once over the whole group-hierarchy.
-This has affects on performance in case you rely on lazyness of group access.
+This has affects on performance in case you rely on laziness of group access.
 You can set ``phony_dims='access'`` instead to defer phony dimension creation to group access time.
 The created phony dimension naming will differ from `netCDF`_ behaviour.